cxl-reskit/stressapptest/README.md

 * --listen : run a thread to listen for and respond to network threads.
 (0)
 * -f filename : add a disk thread with tempfile 'filename' (none)
 * -F : don't result check each transaction, use libc memcpy instead. (false)
+* -D dax-device : test memory from 'dax-device', which is memory configured in devdax mode. (none)

 Error handling
 * -l logfile : log output to file 'logfile' (none)